-With an additional 1 billion people expected on the planet in the next decade or so, and our natural resources under increasing pressure, the world is asking itself a very big question: how do we feed more people with less?
+With an additional 1 billion people expected on the planet in the next decade or so, and our natural resources under increasing pressure, how do we feed more people with less?

-Agritech company BioLumic harnesses the power of UV light to significantly improve plant performance, such as the yields from crops.
+The answer may just come in the form of UV light, specifically agritech company BioLumic, who harness the power of UV light to significantly improve plant performance, such as increased crop yields.

 “UV is this magic wand,” explains Wargent, “that can do so many things to a plant – everything from improving yields to increasing resistance to disease to enhancing the production of certain compounds.”